sts10/csafe/readme.markdown

 ## Lingering questions

-1. Given a word list that is not compound-safe, calculate the probability of a compounding (generating a non-safe pair in a passphrase)?
+1. Given a word list that is not compound-safe, how can we calculate the probability of generating a non-safe pair in a passphrase of a given length (say, 6 words)?
 2. Given this probability, does it make sense, or is it useful, to calculate a revised bits-per-word measure of the list?
 (For the record I think this would be harmful, but I pose it here for inspiration.)
 3. If a word list has no prefix words, is it definitely compound-safe?
 Assuming yes.